 In accordance with the provisions of ASC 740, we recognize in our financial statements the benefit of a tax position if the tax position is "more likely than not" to prevail based on the facts and technical merits of the position.
 Tax positions that meet the "more likely than not" recognition threshold are measured at the largest amount of tax benefit that has a greater than 50% likelihood of being realized upon settlement.
 We estimate our liability for unrecognized tax benefits which are periodically assessed and may be affected by changing interpretations of laws, rulings by tax authorities, changes and/or developments with respect to tax audits, and expiration of the statute of limitations.
 The ultimate outcome for a particular tax position may not be determined with certainty prior to the conclusion of a tax audit and, in some cases, appeal or litigation process.
 The actual benefits ultimately realized may differ from our estimates.
 As each audit is concluded, adjustments, if any, are recorded in our financial statements in the period in which the audit is concluded.
-Additionally, in future periods, changes in facts, circumstances and new information may require us to adjust the recognized in the period in which the changes occur.
+Additionally, in future periods, changes in facts, circumstances and new information may require us to adjust the recognition and measurement estimates with regard to individual tax positions.
+Changes in recognition and measurement estimates are recognized in the period in which the changes occur.
 As of December 31, 2012, 2013 and 2014, we did not have any significant unrecognized uncertain tax positions.